Approximately a dozen colorful dragon boats and traditional Indigenous canoes float on the wather. Each boat is filled with people holding oars.

 Author Biographical Note:

 Miruthula/மிருதுளா Queen Anbu is a South Asian master’s student whose people are known as the ones that return from the sea.
-Currently, she is completing a master’s degree from Queen’s University, situated on the traditional and ancestral homelands and waters of the Haudenosaunee, Huron-Wendat, and Anishinaabek.
-Her research interests broadly focus on sport and social justice, settler colonialism, and anti-racism, with a specific focus on watersports and cultures of human-powered water vessels.
-Her MA thesis is a community storytelling project that (re)visits the cultural and social importance of dragon boat racing to Chinese-Canadians to hopefully inform future ways the sport can support the community in the face of post-Covid-19 anti-East Asian racism.
-You can follow her on Twitter @frndlynghbrhdsc or Instagram @friendllyneighbourhoodscholar.
+Currently, she is completing her master’s from Queen’s University (situated on the traditional and ancestral homelands and waters of the Haudenosaunee, Huron-Wendat, and Anishinaabek), on the lesser known part of dragon boat racing’s history in Canada are the stories connected to helping address the racial tensions faced by the Chinese-Canadian community, through the sport itself.
+Her MA thesis is a community storytelling project that (re)visits the cultural and social importance of dragon boat racing to Chinese-Canadians; amplifies their voices and contributions to dragon boat history and Canadian sport history; and informs future ways the sport can support the community in the face of post-Covid-19 anti-East Asian racism.
+Her research interests broadly focus on sport and social justice, settler colonialism, decoloniality, and anti-racism, with a specific focus on watersports, Indigenous sovereignty, and intercultural relations fostered through human-powered water vessels.
+You can follow her on X @frndlynghbrhdsc or Instagram @friendllyneighbourhoodscholar.